Skip to content

 What is a tool on Rival?

-A tool is the core unit of work on Rival.
-It’s a self-contained, executable piece of logic with a defined input schema and output, hosted and run by Rival on demand.
-Tools can be called from the dashboard, via API, or by AI agents depending on their type.
-Each tool goes through a lifecycle: Draft while you’re building, Private when you want to test without publishing, and Public when you’re ready for others to use it.
+A tool is the core unit of work - a self-contained, executable piece of logic with a defined input schema and output, hosted and run by Rival on demand.
+Tools can be called from the dashboard, via API, or by AI agents.
+Each tool goes through Draft → Private → Public as you build, test, and publish.

 What are the different tool types?

 Rival supports three tool types.
-Function is a serverless code handler written in Python, JavaScript, or Lua - the most flexible type, suitable for any computation or API integration.
-MCP is a JSON-RPC 2.0 compliant tool designed to be called directly by AI agents and orchestration systems.
-Storm is a content tagging engine: you define a taxonomy in a topic file, and Storm tags incoming content against that taxonomy automatically.
+Function is a code handler in Python, Python 3.13 — Fast, JavaScript, or Lua - the most flexible type.
+MCP is a JSON-RPC 2.0 tool designed to be called directly by AI agents.
+Storm is a no-code content tagging engine - you upload a topic file and it classifies incoming content for you.

 How do I get started?